conda/ceps/cep-recipe-extensions.md

 ## The `build.post_process` section

-We became aware that the `conda_build_config.yaml` has ways to specify post-processing steps.
+The `conda_build_config.yaml` configuration file has ways to specify post-processing steps.
 These are regex replacements that are performed on any new files.

 Instead of adding these instructions to the `conda_build_config.yaml`, we decided to add a new section to the recipe spec: `build.post_process`.
 This section is a list of dictionaries, each with the following keys: